kusimo/paddle/readme.txt

 == Changelog ==

+= 1.2.1 - 2022-08-05 =
+* Added option in customizer to select post image size to be used for featured image and fix minor CSS issues.

 = 1.0.10 - 2021-05-30 =
 * Enhancement - The homepage slider sets to show 3 latest posts, when theme is activated.